 MANDATORY — All candidates, parties, and proposition proponents must report all campaign expenditures made, reserves received, and campaign contributions received after 4/9/23.
 All reports must be submitted no later than 11:59pm on 4/12/23.

 Provisional Paper Ballot Tabulation & Preliminary Ballot Tabulation

 The results of the election shall be announced.

 GENERAL ELECTIONS INFORMATION

 Each year the ASUC holds a regular election to choose its five Executive Officers and twenty Senators.
-All members of the Association, that is all undergraduate and graduate students at UC Berkeley, can vote.
-Regular elections are held the second week following the Spring Break in early April.
+All members of the Association—all undergraduate and graduate students at UC Berkeley—can vote.
+Regular elections are held the second week following Spring Break in early April.
 Students vote using the Ranked Choice System which guarantees diverse and proportional elections results.
 Furthermore, students can vote on referendum propositions.
-Referendum propositions can be placed on the ballot by the ASUC Senate, Graduate Assembly, or a petition of the student body.
-Lastly, special elections can occur to recall officials or in some other limited circumstances.
+Referendum propositions can be placed on the ballot by the ASUC Senate, Graduate Assembly, or by a petition of the student body.
+Lastly, special elections can occur to recall officials or in other limited circumstances.

 This website is available year-round as a resources to voters, candidates, parties, and proposition proponents/opponents.
 Please note that the website is usually updated during the winter break for the following elections cycle.
 During the voting period, the link to vote will appear on this page.

 Campaign revenues and expenditures must be reported by candidates, parties, proponents, and opponents.
 The deadlines and specific regulations surrounding campaign finance can be found in ASUC BL4204, and below.